-MAIL TO: Foothill Property Management Co.
+Foothill Property Management Co.
 Chase and Taylor Street P.O.
 Box 970, Corona, Calif.
 91720

-☐ Please send me a validated gate pass good for a free boat tour of Canyon Lake.
-Please send me your full color brochure.
+pass good for a free boat tour of Canyon Lake. brochure,

-NAME •
+NAME

 ADDRESS

-CITY STATE & ZIP
+STATE & ZIP.

+(M-8) 14 Los Angeles Times WEST magazine, March 9, 1969.
 Continued/ leave," another student tells me later.
 But most will not stay forever at the monastery.
 They will take their training back with them when they return.

-At zazen this same dayafter a supper of rice, tomato and lettuce salad, burdock roots and carrots-my legs don't bother me as much.
+At zazen this same day after a supper of rice, tomato and lettuce salad, burdock roots and carrots-my legs don't bother me as much.
 Now there is the sound of crickets together with the quiet rushing of the creek.
-I go to sleep, around 10 o'clock, feeling that, somehow, things are right with the
+I go to sleep, around 10 o'clock, feeling that, somehow, things are right with the world.

 But the following morning dream fragments again crash around in my head and the pain in my legs is so bad that I feel sick to my stomach.
 What use is this sort of torture, I wonder angrily.
 It deadens the faculties.
 Surely in Japan, where people sit cross-legged all the time, they don't go through this.
 How can I find unity with the universe if I can't get past what's happening to my legs?
+When I meet Dick Baker replies.
+"The pain only exists as long as you compare yourself with someone who has no pain."

 When I meet Dick Baker later in the morning, I ask him about that.
 "I can't get beyond the pain," I tell him.

-Why so beyond it?" he said all right.
-I accept the replies.
-"The pain only exists challenge.
+"Why so beyond it?" hereplies.
+"Thepain only exists-